Skip to content

 Who Is a Good Candidate for Tummy Tuck?

-A tummy tuck is a good fit for patients with loose abdominal skin, muscle separation, or lower-abdominal fullness that diet and exercise have not fixed.
-You should be at a stable weight for at least six months, non-smokers, in overall good health, and not planning future pregnancies.
-Patients with previous abdominal surgeries should disclose this history, as prior incisions may affect flap vascularity.
+A tummy tuck is a good fit for patients with loose abdominal skin, abdominal muscle separation, or lower-abdominal fullness that diet and exercise have not corrected.
+Good candidates are at a stable weight, avoid nicotine, are in overall good health, and are not planning future pregnancies.
+Prior abdominal surgeries should be discussed because existing scars can affect surgical planning.

 Recovery

-Abdominoplasty recovery requires the most diligent adherence to postoperative instructions of any body procedure.
-Patients walk in a slightly flexed position for the first week to reduce tension on the closure.
-Drains are removed at one to two weeks when output is minimal.
-An abdominal binder is worn for four to six weeks.
-Most patients get back to desk work at two to three weeks.
-Lifting restrictions, especially for young children, are enforced for six weeks.
-Full results including complete resolution of swelling are appreciated at six to twelve months.
+Tummy tuck recovery requires careful adherence to postoperative instructions.
+Patients usually walk slightly bent at the waist during the first week to reduce tension on the incision.
+Drains are commonly removed after one to two weeks when fluid output is low.
+An abdominal binder is worn for about four to six weeks.
+Many patients return to desk work in two to three weeks.
+Lifting restrictions, especially lifting young children, usually last about six weeks.
+Swelling continues to improve gradually, with final results often taking six to twelve months.

 Acute Recovery